CKSCHW/Schwarzmann-Hub/deployment-notes.md

 ```

 Your application should now be live!
 You can manage it using commands like `pm2 list`, `pm2 stop my-app`, and `pm2 logs my-app`.

+### 7. Creating Users and Admins

+Your application uses Firebase Authentication.
+Users are not created in the code but in the Firebase console.

+#### A. Create a Standard User Account

+1. Go to the **Firebase Console**: [https://console.firebase.google.com/](https://console.firebase.google.com/)
+2. Select your project (`work-news-hub`).
+3. In the left menu, go to **Build > Authentication**.
+4. Click the **Users** tab, then click the blue **"Add user"** button.
+5. Enter an email and a password (must be at least 6 characters).
+6. Click **"Add user"**.

+This user can now log into your application but will not have admin access.

+#### B. Promote a User to an Admin

+To grant a user admin privileges, you need to set a "custom claim" on their account.
+This is a secure way to assign roles.
+I've added a helper script to make this easy.

+1.  **Ensure you are in your project directory** on your server (`/var/www/my-app`).
+2.  **Make sure your `.env.local` file is present and correct.** This script needs it to connect to your Firebase project.
+3.  **Run the following command**, replacing `user-email@example.com` with the email of the user you just created:
+    ```bash
+    npm run set-admin -- user-email@example.com
+    ```
+4. You should see a success message.
+The next time this user logs in, they will have access to the Admin Dashboard.